incognitochain/incognito-cli/README.md

      send           Send an amount of PRV or token from one wallet to another wallet.

 GLOBAL OPTIONS:
-   --clientVersion value         version of the incclient (default: 2) --debug value                 whether to enable the debug mode (0 - disabled, <> 0 - enabled) (default: 0) --host network                Custom full-node host.
+   --debug value                 whether to enable the debug mode (0 - disabled, <> 0 - enabled) (default: 0)
+   --host network                Custom full-node host.
 This flag is combined with the network flag to initialize the environment in which the custom host points to.
    --network value, --net value  network environment (mainnet, testnet, testnet1, devnet, local) (default: "mainnet")